openenclave/openenclave/docs/DesignDocs/ConfigIDInterface.md

  * and the plugin implementation, the content might or might not be further
  * encrypted.
  * @param[in] runtime_custom_claims_buffer_size The number of bytes in the
  * runtime custom claims buffer.
-When provided, the content of the buffer is
- * included in the evidence_buffer as plaintext.
-The integrity protection of
- * the content is provided by the underlining TEE and the enclave SW outside
- * the plugin.
  * @param[in] inittime_custom_claims_buffer The optional inittime custom claims
  * buffer.
+When provided, the content of the buffer is included in the
+ * evidence_buffer as plaintext.
+The integrity protection of the content is
+ * provided by the underlining TEE and the enclave SW outside the plugin.
  * @param[in] inittime_custom_claims_buffer_size The number of bytes in the
  * inittime custom claims buffer.
  * @param[in] optional_parameters The optional format-specific input parameters.